0d0hrs0mins0secs

 SAT Practice Tests by Subject

-If you need some extra practice in a specific subject, click one of the subjects below to get started on a subject-specific SAT practice test.
+If you need some extra practice in a specific subject, click one of the subjects below to get started on subject-specific SAT practice questions.

 What’s on the SAT?

-The SAT includes a reading and writing test and a math test.
+The SAT is split into two tests: a reading and writing test and a math test.
 There are a total of 98 questions on the SAT, most of which are multiple-choice questions, and you are given 134 minutes to finish the test.

 Here’s a quick breakdown of the SAT: